fkarg/fkarg.github.io/drafts/simulacra.md

 actions other people take based on what you say.
 It does include lying, but telling the truth is also part of it - if it helps your narrative.

-You might have ventured across the river and found something valuable, but you want to keep it to yourself for whatever reason.
+**Example**: You might have ventured across the river and found something valuable, but you want to keep it to yourself for whatever reason.
 So you tell the others that "There's a lion across the river", in anticipation that this will prevent most people to go there.
 It might have been more than one, everyone should just stay away from across the river.

 **Required Context**: Actions others will take based on your Information.